By Michael L. DeVries, CFP®, CHBC, EA

 “Mike, remember when we talked a couple of years ago, and you gave me all the reasons that I should consider keeping your services rather than having my office manager do that work for me?
 Well, I’m sure you do.
 I’m calling because I know you would never say, ‘I told you so’ – so, I’m going to do it for you.
 Mike, you told me so, and it cost me more money than I care to admit.
 We are having an audit done in our office right now, and they figure that my office manager stole hundreds of thousands of dollars since I terminated my services with you.
 I’m making this call, not for your benefit, but for the doctors for whom you work.
 If any of them think so highly of their office manager that they think that they can replace you and your services, you can tell them my story.”

 I dislike these phone calls too.
 It saddens me to hear of doctors who work so hard to get to this point of their career in medicine or dentistry only to become victims of embezzlement, fraud, waste or abuse from a trusted employee.
 The work we do doesn’t guarantee that theft in the practice will not occur.
 However, the monthly process that we recommend does make it increasingly more difficult and less likely to occur.
+Something that could help out people like these doctors and wider business owners is something like Cloudpay to assist with payroll management.

 Several years ago I called a good friend who works for a software company that we use to benchmark dental offices.
 I had a situation that called for a more detailed review of the possibility of fraud, and I needed someone who could work with me when we suspected fraud within a doctor’s office.
 He introduced me to Bryant Truitt, whose passion for helping the client really struck a chord with me.
 Bryant and I now partner together when the circumstances call for each other’s expertise.
 In my discussions with Bryant, he and I both realized that not all accountants who say they specialize in working with dentists follow a good process for avoiding “fraudster weasels” from sneaking through the back doors of your office.
 It is for this reason that I’m offering you my top five standards that doctors should consider when hiring an Accountant: